jtpeller/cliques/README.md

 Features:

 - Clique class, responsible for computing the cliques from a provided word list.
 Capable of outputting to a CSV file!
 - Graph class, responsible for computing the neighbors of words.
-Also can be output to a CSV.
+Also can be output to a CSV!

 ## Future Plans

 Some of the future plans / features include:

 - Release this on pip, so it may be used in other projects as a module or as a package.
-- Optimize graphs by reading in an existing graph of a known size.
+- Optimize graphs by allowing an existing graph to be read in.
+Enables a compute-once-use-many scheme.
 - Fuzzy search, for when a clique does not exist in the list.
 Enables 1 singular overlap in a clique